IBM/janusgraph-utils/README.md

 Each property contains an array of objects.
 See detailed information for each kind of object below.

-#### schema for propertyKey
+**propertyKeys**

-The schema of the object inside the array of "propertyKeys":
+It's an array and contains the definition of the properties.
+Each property is defined in an object with the following format:
 ```
 {
     "name": "<propertyName>",